 The Reset & R/W control register of the MN (0x001A) also controls the reading and writing of the DynaMax Ignition Module holding registers.
 Each bit of the Reset & R/W control register corresponds with one parameter of the Read/Write holding registers table.
 When a bit in the Reset & R/W control is clear the data in the corresponding holding register byte is fetched from the DynaMax Ignition Module into the 848IF.
-When a bit in the Reset & R/W control register is set the data in the corresponding holding register byte is sent from the IF to the MN.
-To set an RC parameter through Modbus first set its bit in the Reset & R/W control register.
+When a bit in the Reset & R/W control register is set the data in the corresponding holding register byte is set the data in the corresponding holding register byte is set the data in the corresponding holding register byte is set the data in the corresponding holding register byte is set the data in the corresponding holding register byte is set.
 This stops the parameter being fetched from the MN.
 Then write the desired value into the parameters holding register.
 The following table lists the Reset & R/W control bits and corresponding parameters.